opengeos/HyperCoast/README.md

 -   Interactive extraction and visualization of spectral signatures
 -   Changing band combinations and colormaps interactively
 -   Visualizing hyperspectral data in 3D
+-   Interactive slicing and thresholding of hyperspectral data in 3D
 -   Saving spectral signatures as CSV files

 ## Demos